hoko/hoko-docs/_posts/2015-03-31-android-deeplinking.md

 Hoko.deeplinking().addHandler(Analytics.getInstance());
 {% endhighlight %}

-You can also use `Handler` as an anonymous class.
+You can also use `DeeplinkCallback` as an anonymous class.

 {% highlight java %}
 Hoko.deeplinking().addHandler(new DeeplinkCallback() {